regieosano/mysalesgpt/README.md

 # My Sales GPT
-Just a barebones template for langchain sales gpt.
+Just a barebones template for a sales gpt chatbot.

 My version.